Mack Ray Edwards: Possible victims

 Edwards may have committed other murders, but his own account was inconsistent.
 Before he was transferred to San Quentin State Prison, he claimed to both a Los Angeles County jail guard and another inmate that he had killed between eighteen and twenty-two children.
-However, when questioned by the court, Mack reversed himself, "Six is all there is…just six."
+However, when questioned by the court, Edwards reversed himself, "Six is all there is…just six."
 In addition, in a 1970 interview with the Los Angeles Times, Edwards further reaffirmed that the number of victims was only six.
 Edwards told the guard that he refused to repeat his jailhouse confession about the other killings to the police at the time because the authorities had disparaged him and said "bad things about me in court."
 The twelve-year interval between the disappearance of Baker and Howell and the shooting of Rochet has led investigators to suspect Edwards may have committed similar crimes during that time.
 Edwards is considered a suspect in the following disappearances and murders: